ymuv1/QuantumOptics.jl/README.md

 Contributions of any kind are always welcome!
 Be it as questions, ideas for new features, bug reports or, our favorite case, sending pull requests.

+### Citing

+If you like **QuantumOptics.jl**, we would appreciate it if you starred the repository in order to help us increase its visibility.
+Furthermore, if you find the framework useful in your research, we would be grateful if you could cite our [publication](https://www.sciencedirect.com/science/article/pii/S0010465518300328).

 [Julia]: http://julialang.org
 [qojulia]: https://github.com/qojulia